connormullett/remaker/README.md

 Using `*` for file matching is not supported as of now.
 For example, using `*.c` to refer to all C source files will not expand as expected, and will instead look for a file named `*.c`.

+To specify a remake file in a separate directory or by another name, use `--path ./path/to/remaker`.
+This option uses relative pathing.

 An example remake file looks like the following:

 ```